Unveiling the dark Universe with HI and EMBER-2: Introduction

-To address these challenges, we propose a data-driven approach to learn the direct mapping from HI to the underlying dark matter distribution by taking into consideration the entire field level information.
+Here we present a model that performs the "inverse" mapping, i.e. using simulated HI tracers to generate dark matter mock catalogs.
+We adopt a data-driven approach to learn the direct mapping from HI to the underlying dark matter distribution for $z=0-6$, by taking into consideration the entire field level information at a spatial resolution of 43 ckpc.
 By leveraging neural networks trained on cosmological simulations, we construct a model that captures the complex, non-linear relationship between HI and dark matter while accounting for baryonic effects.
+In a related work, \cite{andrianomena_2023} have presented an approach based on invertible methods, however, only for a single redshift slice ($z=0$) and comparatively coarser spatial resolution ($\sim 147$ ckpc).

-Unlike statistical techniques that assume a fixed bias relation between baryons and dark matter, this approach allows for a more adaptive and accurate reconstruction of the dark matter field in different cosmic environments, including larger and smaller halos, filaments, and voids.
-In particular, we leverage the recently introduced EMBER-2 model \citep[][]{Bernardini2025} to learn the mapping between HI and dark matter density and kinematic information.
-We train EMBER-2 on 2-dimensional maps of surface density and radial velocity.
-Compared to approaches like HOD that produce point estimates, this method also allows to reconstruct dark matter properties derived from the field level, such as e.g. radial profiles of dark matter density.
+Unlike statistical techniques that assume a fixed bias relation between baryons and dark matter, our approach allows for a more adaptive and accurate reconstruction of the dark matter field in different cosmic environments, including larger and smaller halos, filaments, and voids.
+In particular, we leverage the recently introduced EMBER-2 model \citep[][]{Bernardini2025} to learn the mapping between projected HI and dark matter density and velocity information.
 We present a visual summary of this approach in Figure \ref{fig:overview} which shows composite images of surface density and radial velocity information for the HI input field and the simulated and reconstructed dark matter fields.
-Also shown are two inset regions centered on a high and a very low HI density patch to highlight the large dynamic range between different regions in the cosmic web.
+Also shown are two inset regions centered on two low density HI patches to highlight the large dynamic range between different regions in the cosmic web.

 This letter is structured in the following way.
 In section \ref{sec:simulations} we present the simulations used for the training data.
-Section \ref{sec:ember2} briefly introduces the EMBER-2 framework and describes the training of the networks, whereas we discuss the results in section \ref{sec:results} and conclude in section \ref{sec:conclusions}.
+Section \ref{sec:ember2} briefly introduces the EMBER-2 framework and describes the training routine, while we discuss results in section \ref{sec:results} and conclude in section \ref{sec:conclusions}.